paulchernoch/HilbertTransformation/README.md

   B. Hilbert Index to HilbertPoint to N-Dimensional coordinates

-      int bits = ???;       // Pick so that 2^bits exceeds the larges value in any coordinate. int dimensions = ???; // Number of dimensions for the point. var index1 = new BigInteger(...);
+      int bits = ???;       // Pick so that 2^bits exceeds the largest value in any coordinate. int dimensions = ???; // Number of dimensions for the point. var index1 = new BigInteger(...);
       var hPoint1 = new HilbertPoint(index1, dimensions, bits);